 The Artist Residency Program at MIM brings professional musicians from around the world to provide unique educational opportunities for elementary, middle-, and high-school groups.
 The two hour experience includes an interactive theater performance and semi-guided museum tour starting at 9:30 or 11:00 a.m.

 Call MIM’s School and Group Tour Coordinator at 480.245.6919 or e-mail grouptours@MIM.org to check availability and for reservations.

-Back by popular demand, the award-winning artist/educator John Zeretzke takes students on a fantastic musical expedition of sight, sound, and knowledge with instruments from all over the world.
-Students will see and hear instruments including the Hungarian bagpipe, the North African bendir (frame drum), and various stringed instruments from around the globe!
-Students will enjoy tracing the musical evolution of instruments through thousands of years of global cultural exchange.
+Award-winning artist/educator John Zeretzke takes you on a fantastic musical voyage of sight, sound, and knowledge with musical instruments from around the world.
+Audiences will see and hear 20–30 instruments from diverse countries, including the Hungarian bagpipe, North African bendir (a frame drum), and 5-string Steinberger computerized/electric violin!
+In this program, Zeretzke traces the musical evolution of these instruments through thousands of years of history.

 Thursday & Friday, November 3 & 4, 2016

 The Estrella Consort is a saxophone quartet committed to the performance of exciting works, both old and new.
 Equally comfortable in popular and modernist styles, the Estrella Consort has found a way to blend musical styles together to captivate and enthrall audiences.
 Being open to all genres, the Estrella Consort exposes audiences to the many facets of the saxophone and surprises with innovative sounds and techniques that its listeners have not heard before.